Version | Date |

 The big difference between major and minor releases is whether or not the code is backward compatible.
 In the general software world, the idea is that a major release signals to users that it may contain breaking changes and they should only upgrade when they have the capacity to deal with any issues that emerge.

-Reality is a bit different in the R community, because of the way most users manage package installation.
-If we’re being honest, most R users don’t manage package versions in a very intentional way.
-Given the way update.packages() and install.packages() work, it’s quite easy to upgrade a package to a new major version without really meaning to, especially for dependencies of the target package.
+work, it’s quite easy to upgrade a package to a new major version without really meaning to, especially for dependencies of the target package.
 This, in turn, can lead to unexpected exposure to breaking changes in code that previously worked.
 This unpleasantness has implications both for users and for maintainers.

 If it’s important to protect a data product against change in its R package dependencies, we recommend the use of a project-specific package library.
 In particular, we like to implement this approach using the renv package.
 This supports a lifestyle where a user’s default package library is managed in the usual, somewhat haphazard way.
 But any project that has a specific, higher requirement for reproducibility is managed with renv.
 This keeps package updates triggered by work in project A from breaking the code in project B and also helps with collaboration and deployment.

-We suspect that package-specific libraries and tools like renv are currently under-utilized in the R world.
+We suspect that project-specific libraries and tools like renv are currently under-utilized in the R world.
 That is, lots of R users still use just one package library.
 Therefore, package maintainers still need to exercise considerable caution and care when they introduce breaking changes, regardless of what’s happening with the version number.
 In Section 21.7, we describe how tidyverse packages approach this, supported by tools in the lifecycle package.

 As with dependencies (Section 10.1), we find that extremism isn’t a very productive stance.
 Extreme resistance to breaking change puts a significant drag on ongoing development and maintenance.
 Backward compatible code tends to be harder to work with because of the need to maintain multiple paths to support functionality from previous versions.
 The harder you strive to maintain backward compatibility, the harder it is to develop new features or fix old mistakes.
 This, in turn, can discourage adoption by new users and can make it harder to recruit new contributors.
 On the other hand, if you constantly make breaking changes, users will become very frustrated with your package and will decide they’re better off without it.
 Find a happy medium.
 Be concerned about backward compatibility, but don’t let it paralyze you.